George Don (British Army officer): French Revolutionary War

 Don was not evacuated with the rest of the British army in 1795 after the campaign's collapse, but instead remained in Europe in the service of the Prussian King.
 Prussia had been knocked out of the war following the Peace of Basel in 1795, but remained allied to Britain in her struggle with France and Don was seconded to the Prussian court as a liaison officer.
 He may have coordinated espionage activities against France during this period, although records are vague.

 In 1798 Don returned to Britain as a major-general and was placed in command of the defences of the Isle of Wight, a weak spot on the Southern Coast of England.
 In 1799, he was attached to the force under the Duke of York which invaded the Batavian Republic with an Anglo-Russian army.
 He was ostensibly in command of the 3rd Division under Sir David Dundas but was frequently detached on espionage and negotiation duties.
 This culminated in his arrest by Guillaume Brune during negotiations to allow a peaceful withdrawal of allied troops.

-Charged with attempting to provoke an anti-French rebellion amongst the Dutch inhabitants of the Batavian Republic, Don spent the next two years in prison, only being released at the end of 1800 in the prelude to the Peace of Amiens.
-Whilst in captivity, he was rewarded with the colonelcy of the 9th West India Regiment.
+Charged with attempting to provoke an anti-French rebellion among the Dutch inhabitants of the Batavian Republic, Don spent the next two years in prison, only being released at the end of 1800 in the prelude to the Peace of Amiens.
+While in captivity, he was rewarded with the colonelcy of the 9th West India Regiment.
 On his release, Don returned to Scotland and in 1802 was in charge of organising and training the militia forces which were tasked with the defence of the South-Eastern coast of Scotland.
 In 1803 he returned to London to command the King's German Legion, a Hanoverian formation seconded to the British Army.
 Promoted Lieutenant-General on 1 January 1805, on 5 November of the same year he sailed with a 14,000 strong force to Germany, part of the Hanover Expedition.
 Landing at Cuxhaven 17th he was superseded by Lord Cathcart soon after his arrival.